WHERE ARE WE GOING NEXT?

 - Walking tours of three different areas of Puglia with specialist walking guides

-- Visits to Alberobello, Matera, Ostuni and Locorotondo, unique and historic villages in Puglia
+- Visits to Alberobello, Matera, Ostuni, Locorotondo and Monopoli, unique and historic villages in Puglia

 - Visit an olive oil producer and a winery with tastings at both locations

-- Daily morning yoga and three Restorative Yoga practices with Jeni Martinez and/or her co-teacher
+- Daily morning yoga and three Restorative Yoga practices with Jeni Martinez and Clara Pelica, her co-teacher

 - Yoga mats, blocks, straps and blankets are provided– no need to bring your own!